• Skip to primary navigation

 June 28, 2022 at 8:01 am

 Buttercream frosting is very sweet.
-It's popular because it's very easy to make (since it's made with mainly butter and sugar).
+It's popular because it's easy to make (with just two ingredients - sugar and butter).
 If the sugar is reduced, the frosting begins to taste like sweetened butter.
 You can likely reduce the sugar by about 1/2 to 1 cup without affecting the texture too much, but you'll also have less frosting to work with.
-I'd suggest trying a less sweet frosting - here are a few great options:
+Instead, I'd suggest trying a less sweet frosting - here are a few great options:

 Cream cheese buttercream: https://thetoastykitchen.com/cream-cheese-buttercream-frosting/